uswds/uswds/docs/_components/form-controls/03-checkboxes.md

 ---
-type: component
 title: Checkboxes
+parent: Form controls
 maturity: beta
-parent: Form controls
 order: 03
+lead: Checkboxes allow users to select one or more options from a visible list.
 ---

-<p class="usa-font-lead">Checkboxes allow users to select one or more options from a visible list.</p>

 <div class="preview">